 By Rick Steves

-While I appreciate a healthy dose of restorative island time, I prefer to spend the bulk of my Greek vacation visiting the country's amazing wealth of ancient sights.
-That's why I've focused my Greece: Athens & the Peloponnese guidebook on the bustling capital of Athens and Greece's "heartland," the Peloponnese, where — compared to the islands — prices are much lower, tourism is less suffocating, and travelers have more exciting opportunities to peel back layers of history.
-Still, a visit to Greece isn't complete without at least one island stay.
+Admittedly, I prefer to spend the bulk of my Greek vacations visiting the country's amazing wealth of ancient sights.
+(That's why I've focused my Greece: Athens & the Peloponnese guidebook on the bustling capital of Athens and Greece's "heartland," the Peloponnese, where — compared to the islands — prices are much lower, tourism is less suffocating, and travelers have more exciting opportunities to peel back layers of history.)
+But like everyone, I appreciate a healthy dose of restorative island time, and a visit to Greece isn't complete without at least one island stay.

 Greece's Island Groups